 To confer a bachelor's degree, students must complete at least 120 credits.
-These credits are split between general education credits, major credits, and finally electives.
-Depending on your program, the number of elective credits will change depending on how many major credits you must complete.
+These credits are split between general education credits, major credits, and elective credits.
+Depending on your program, the number of elective credits will change based on how many major credits you must complete.
 These credits ensure that your degree is meeting all our accreditation standards.

 Electives can be any undergraduate course (100-400 level) that you have not already taken or transferred in.
 You can see a list of courses offered in the academic catalog.
 If you are unsure if you have completed a course, you can check with your Student Advisor.

 Undergraduate students who have more than 15 elective credits required could add a specialization.
 Each specialization satisfies 15 elective credits.
 If you would like to have a specialization(s) added, please contact your Student Advisor.

 The majority of graduate programs do not have elective requirements but instead require a graduate specialization.
 You can read more about those here.